JaKooLit/Arch-Hyprland/README.md

 source ~/.zshrc
 ```
 - reboot or logout
-- by default mikeh theme is installed.
+- by default agnoster theme is installed.
 You can find more themes from this [`OH-MY-ZSH-THEMES`](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes)
 - to change the theme, edit ~/.zshrc .
 Look for ZSH_THEME="desired theme"

 ### ✨ TO DO once installation done and dotfiles copied